-Dyshidrotic eczema has been associated with contact irritants and allergens, atopic dermatitis, dermatophyte and bacterial infections, hyperhidrosis, hot weather, high dietary intake of nickel or cobalt, and emotional stress.
-There is much evidence that intravenous immunoglobulin (IVIG) can cause severe dyshidrotic dermatitis.
+Dyshidrotic eczema can be associated with atopic dermatitis, contact irritants and allergens, dermatophyte and bacterial infections, hyperhidrosis, hot weather, high dietary intake of nickel or cobalt, and emotional stress.
+Administration of intravenous immunoglobulin (IVIG) has been associated with severe dyshidrotic dermatitis.
 There have also been a few reports of dyshidrotic dermatitis in patients treated with secukinumab.

 Some cases spontaneously resolve.
 Treatment is aimed at symptomatic relief and control of vesiculation.

-- Allergic contact dermatitis – Distinguishing idiopathic dyshidrotic dermatitis from allergic contact dermatitis can be difficult, although contact dermatitis often involves the dorsum of the hand.
+- – Distinguishing idiopathic dyshidrotic dermatitis from allergic contact dermatitis can be difficult, although contact dermatitis often involves the dorsum of the hand.
 An extensive history of environmental exposure should be gathered when a vesicular hand rash is present.

-- An unusual acral form of bullous pemphigoid resembles dyshidrotic eczema.
+- An unusual acral form of resembles dyshidrotic eczema.

 Drug Reaction Data